 The daily wind cycle

-In the same way, the atmospheric winds that circle the earth are created because the land near the earth's equator is heated more by the sun than the land near the North Pole and the South Pole.
+In the same way, the atmospheric winds that circle the earth are created because the land near the earth's equator is hotter than the land near the North Pole and the South Pole.

 Wind energy for electricity generation

 Today, wind energy is mainly used to generate electricity, although water pumping windmills were once used throughout the United States.